-In more recent years, the unusual facilities provided at the FSSBER have permitted studies of mate choice in Cichlid fish, disease vectors in woodrats and pigs, breeding and behavioral observation of endangered /threatened species of native California kangaroo rats and woodrats, and predatory / maternal behavior of rattlesnakes.
-As this work proceeded, it became apparent that the Station had assumed a broader vision, encompassing biological work that extended beyond behavior per se.
-Ongoing studies involve observations of interactions between several species of parasitic wasps and gall-forming midges that lay their eggs on a native California plant, Baccharis pilularis.
-This research combines basic ecological studies, with potential application to the biological control of insect pests by parasitoids.
+The unusual facilities provided at the FSSBER have permitted studies of mate choice in cichlid fish, disease vectors in woodrats and pigs, breeding and behavioral observation of endangered /threatened species of native California kangaroo rats and woodrats, and predatory / maternal behavior of rattlesnakes.

-In addition, since 1985, a comprehensive study of the development of morphology and behavior in Spotted Hyenas has drawn the attention of faculty and graduate students from the Departments of Psychology and Integrative Biology on the Berkeley Campus.
-The existence of a large colony of these fascinating carnivores, has resulted in collaborative research with faculty and students from other UC Campuses (UC Davis, UC Santa Barbara, UCLA and UCSF), as well as with biomedical researchers at the University of Massachusetts, the University of Texas Southwest Medical Center in Dallas, and NYU Medical School.
-Archeologists from New York, Texas and France have also observed the details of bone-consumption by our hyenas, in an attempt to distinguish between assemblages deposited eons ago by hyenas, or by our tool-using ancestors
+The FSSBER is perhaps best-known for its research program involving spotted hyenas that began in 1985.
+This comprehensive study of the development of morphology and behavior in spotted hyenas has drawn the attention of faculty and graduate students from the Departments of Psychology and Integrative Biology on the Berkeley Campus.
+The existence of a large colony of these fascinating carnivores has resulted in collaborative research with faculty and students from other UC Campuses (UC Davis, UC Santa Barbara, UCLA and UCSF), as well as with biomedical researchers at the University of Massachusetts, the University of Texas Southwest Medical Center in Dallas, NYU Medical School, Georgia State University and Michigan State University..
+Archeologists from New York, Texas and France have also observed the details of bone-consumption by our hyenas, in an attempt to distinguish between assemblages deposited eons ago by hyenas, or by our tool-using ancestors.